alloy-rs/book/src/highlights/the-sol!-procedural-macro.md

 }
 ```

-You can load an ABI by file:
+Alternatively you can load an ABI by file:

 ```rust,ignore
 sol!(